 Identifying defensive behavior in your relationship

 Here are some signs your partner may be using defensive behavior.
 These behaviors may be subtle, so pay close attention to what your partner says and does.
 Once you know what you’re dealing with, you can take steps to address it.

-Your defensive partner will interrupt you whilst you are talking, they may cut you off, or use sarcasm when you’re talking.
+Your defensive partner will interrupt you while you are talking; they may cut you off or use sarcasm when you’re talking.
 This may feel like a way of “talking over” you or “getting you to keep quiet” when you talk about important but uncomfortable topics.

-Your partner criticizes your friends or family, especially your loved ones when they’re not present.
-This could be subtle, like your partner saying, “That’s not how you talk to your mom” when you’re talking to your mom on the phone.
-Your partner could also be withholding support by only offering criticisms of your loved ones.
+Your partner criticizes your friends or family, especially your loved ones, when they’re not present.
+This could be subtle, like your partner saying, “That’s not how you talk to your mom” when you’re talking to her on the phone.
+Your partner could also be withholding support by only offering criticism of your loved ones.

 Insults or name-calling are also categorized as defensive behavior.
 This may feel like a way of “getting back” at you when you want to talk about a particular topic that is uncomfortable.

 Your partner is frequently moody, angry, or distant.
 This may feel like “sudden mood swings” or a change in “character”, especially if they’ve been particularly loving and supportive up until that point.